Irys-xyz/Irys-docs/pages/overview/supported-tokens.md

 # Supported Tokens

+## Mainnet Supported Tokens

-You can pay for transactions in any of the 14 cryptocurrencies we support.
+On Nodes 1 and 2 can pay for uploads in any of these tokens:

 | Currency / Blockchain | Currency | Parameter Value | Bundlr Support | WebBundlr Support |
 | --------------------- | -------- | --------------- | -------------- | ----------------- |